sirkamar/AROLib/README.md

 ## Namespaces
 All of the classes and functions in the ARO Library are categorized into groups, i.e. namespaces, to make them easier to identify and to import.
-Each namespace correspond to a folder on the file system.
-A namespace folder contains the header files for all the classes and utilities categorized as belonging to a namespace.
-All users of the library are required to **_“#include <aro/core.hpp>”_** in their header or source files which will automatically include all the class files and related utilities belonging to aro namespace (referred to as the ARO Core).
+Each namespace corresponds to a folder on the file system.
+A namespace folder contains the header files for all the classes and utilities categorized as belonging to that namespace.
+All users of the library are required to add **_“#include <aro/core.hpp>”_** in their header or source files which will automatically include all the class files and related utilities belonging to aro namespace (referred to as the ARO Core).

 Header files in the library are typically named for the classes they contain or the utility they implement.
 Therefore, for example, one would use the statement **_“#include <aro/util/date.hpp>”_** to import the class `aro::util::Date` into a header or source file, or alternatively use the statement **_“#include <aro/util/all.hpp>”_** to import all the header files belonging to the `aro::util` namespace.